-It is legal (and common) for a foreigner to buy property in Spain.
+It is legal (and common) for a foreigner to purchasing permanent accommodation in Spain.
 To do so, you will need an NIE (see our NIE and residency section) but you do not need to be a Spanish resident.

 Once you have this (and have completed the arduous task of looking for the perfect house), you should choose a notary (Notario).
 This is basically a real estate middle man who will act as a go-between for both you and the property´s vendor.
 A notary is not the same as a lawyer (you´ll need one of those, too) and you will be recommended one by the estate agent.
 Your notary will work with your lawyer throughout the process.
 Hopefully, you will already have arranged an abogado when you arrived in Barcelona; if they are not able to handle a property transaction then they will certainly know someone who can.

 Buying property in Spain can be quite complicated, but it is worthwhile.
 Housing prices tend to be lower than in the rest of Europe, the resale value is good and because the economy has taken a nosedive there are some bargains to be found.